About Nottinghamshire Building Preservation Trust

 Recognising and Rewarding

-We recognize and reward excellence in restoration work on historic building and innovative new designs which enhance their local environment in the form of The Harry Johnson Award which we have run for the last 43 years in partnership with the Campaign to Protect Rural England (CPRE).
+We recognize and reward excellence in restoration work on historic buildings and innovative new designs that enhance their local environment in the form of The Harry Johnson Award which we have run for the last 43 years in partnership with the Campaign to Protect Rural England (CPRE).

 The Harry Johnson Award